 News Hub.
 What is it?

-News Hub offers partner media organisations access to BBC regional news video and audio material for use on their own websites.
+News Hub offers partner media organisations access to BBC regional news video material for use on their own websites.

 The launch of News Hub, as part of the wider Local News Partnerships, stems from the latest Royal Charter, during which the BBC promised to help other providers of local news.